Top Android Credit Card Readers for Small Business

 android logo

-Accepting Credit Card Payments on Android
+Accepting Credit Card Payments With Android

 Android smartphones are quickly becoming as popular as the iPhone and offer many of the same apps (also see: Best iPhone Credit Card Processing Apps).
 In fact, the U.S. is the only country where the iPhone has more market share than Android, with Android dominating over 80% of the global smartphone market.
 Gone are the days when developers left Android as an afterthought to their app development.
 If company wants to compete, they need to take Android just seriously as iPhone.
 Due to this, there are now numerous credit card processing apps for Android that were once only available on Apple devices.
 Most Android payment apps offer all the same features and conveniences that you would find on Apple devices and in some cases Android has better compatibility.